Neintonine/ObsidianPages/README.md

 This repo allows to easily add markdown pages to your website.
 (Its written specifically for Obsidian, but any kind of markdown will work)

 Its supposed to be easy to maintain.
-The hardest part should be the Deployment.
+The hardest part should be the [Deployment](https://obsidian.iedsoftworks.com/ObsidianPages/Deployments/Deployment.md).
 After that it should be as easy as placing your vaults into the pages-Folder.

 #### Pre-requirements:
 - Some knowledge about PHP and Linux
-- A webserver with PHP 8.1 installed
+- A webserver with PHP 8.1+ installed

 #### Used Libraries
 - [Smarty](https://www.smarty.net/)